kestal/univers/Magic/The Frame of Magic.md

 Eventually, the caster can perform any kind of magic when using no source of power.
 It's exactly like if he used a generic source of power.

 Lets imagine casting a fireball with this approach.
 First you would need some combustible matter, lets take a little wood stick.
-Then you will have to use the to set it on fire by shaping the _temperature_ and eventually shaping the _forces_ to throw it.
+Then you will have to shaping its _temperature_ to set it on fire and eventually shape the _forces_ to throw it.